Xilinx/xup_compute_acceleration/docs/Improving_Performance_lab.md

     - Select **Platform Diagram** in the left panel

     Observe that there are four DDR4 memory banks and three PLRAM banks.
-In this design `DDR[0]` is used for all operands, which is located in SLR2.
-Also notice that `DDR[0]` and `DDR[2]` are located in SLR1
+In this design, `DDR[1]` is used for all operands, which is located in SLR2.
+Notice, that `DDR[2]` is also located in SLR2.

+    Check memory bank allocation for Alveo U200 and how it relates to AWS-F1 [here](https://github.com/aws/aws-fpga/blob/master/Vitis/docs/Alveo_to_AWS_F1_Migration.md#off-chip-ddr-memory)

 	![](./images/improving_performance/platform_diagram.png)